Thomas Erskine, 1st Baron Erskine: Background and childhood

-Navy, army, marriage and legal studies
+Navy, army and legal studies

 Erskine went to sea as a midshipman in the Tartar, under captain Sir David Lindsay, who was a nephew of Lord Mansfield and a friend of the Erskine family.
 The Tartar set sail for the Caribbean, where Erskine was to spend the next four years, rising to the rank of acting lieutenant.
 When Erskine was eighteen he resigned from the Navy.
 His ship had been paid off, there were no commissions available, and he didn't want to return to sea as a midshipman after having been an acting lieutenant.

 The 10th Earl of Buchan had recently died, and Erskine now had just enough money to buy a commission in the army, becoming an ensign in the 1st (Royal) Regiment of Foot.
-He was stationed first at Berwick and then on Jersey.
-On 29 March 1770 Erskine married Frances Moore, against the wishes of her father, Daniel Moore who was member of parliament for Great Marlowe.
-Frances was the granddaughter of John Moore, who had been attorney general of Pennsylvania.
-Erskine's regiment was then posted to Minorca, and Frances went with him.
-Before meeting Frances, Erskine had written about the qualities he was looking for in a bride: "Let then my ornament be far from the tinsel glare, let it be fair yet modest, let it rather delight than dazzle, rather shine like the mild beams of the morning than the blaze of the noon.
-I seek in my fair one a winning female softness both in person and mind".
-Erskine appears to have found these qualities in Frances: she is described on her memorial in Hampstead Church as "the most faithful and affectionate of women".
-The couple had four sons and four daughters.
+He was stationed first at Berwick-upon-Tweed and then on Jersey.
+In April 1771, after a six month leave of absence from the army, Erskine, along with his wife Frances, rejoined his regiment in Minorca, and were there for two years.